tasket/Qubes-VM-hardening/README.md

 # Qubes-VM-hardening

-Fend off malware at VM startup: Lock-down and remove scripts in /rw private storage that affect the execution environment.
+Fend off malware at VM startup: Lock-down and quarantine scripts in /rw private storage that affect the execution environment.
-Leverage Qubes template non-persistence to enhance the guest operating system's own defenses.
+Leverages Qubes template non-persistence to enhance the guest operating system's own defenses.

 ## vm-boot-protect.service
    * Acts at VM startup before private volume /rw mounts
-   * User: Protect /home executable files as immutable
+   * User: Protect /home desktop & shell startup executables
    * Root: Quarantine all /rw configs & scripts, with whitelisting
    * Re-deploy custom or default files to /rw on each boot
-   * SHA256 checksumming guards against unwanted changes
+   * SHA256 hashing guards against unwanted changes
    * Provides rescue shell on error or request
+   * Works with template-based AppVMs, sys-net and sys-vpn

 ## Installing